 Joining a god

-You may become a follower of a god either by starting with a religious background (Berserker, Abyssal Knight, Chaos Knight, Death Knight, Priest, or Healer), or by praying at a god's altar.
-In the latter case, you will be shown a description of the god (and their commandments) before being asked if you want to worship them.
+You may become a follower of a god in a number of ways.
+You can begin with a religious background (Berserker, worshiping Trog; Abyssal Knight, worshiping Lugonu; or Chaos Knight, worshiping Xom).
+Otherwise, you may pray ('p' in .18 and older, > in .19) at a god's altar, where you will be shown a description of the god (and their commandments) and are given the option to worship them.

 Some species have religious restrictions on which gods they may worship.